Plugin migration with Microsoft SQL Server throws error

-#9 Updated by Jeff Pierson over 4 years ago
+#9 Updated by Jeff Pierson about 7 years ago

 Will these changes from the trunk that Daniel Felix mentioned be included in 2.3.2 or is that already branched prior to the changes?
 If there is a wiki or something similar that specifies the branching policy used by Redmine with regard to releases that may also answer the question for me and perhaps allow me to assist in pinpointing the revision in which this issue was fixed.

-#10 Updated by Daniel Felix over 4 years ago
+#10 Updated by Daniel Felix about 7 years ago

 As I mentioned, these changes must happened between trunk (pre 2.3.0) and trunk (pre 2.3.2) (not sure which revisions where loaded by our administration).